Quickstart: Create a data factory by using the Azure Data Factory UI

 For Location, select the location for the data factory.

 The list shows only locations that Data Factory supports, and where your Azure Data Factory meta data will be stored.
-Please note that the associated data stores (like Azure Storage and Azure SQL Database) and computes (like Azure HDInsight) that Data Factory uses can be in other locations.
+Please note that the associated data stores (like Azure Storage and Azure SQL Database) and computes (like Azure HDInsight) that Data Factory uses can run in other regions.

 After the creation is complete, you see the Data Factory page.
 Select the Author & Monitor tile to start the Azure Data Factory user interface (UI) application on a separate tab.

 On the Let's get started page, switch to the Author tab in the left panel.